6 Pricing Objectives & How to Choose The Best For Growth

-Another great pricing objective for subscription companies is to maximize the length of customer contracts.
+Another great pricing objective for subscription companies is to extend the lifecycle of their product line and maximize the length of customer contracts.
 Longer contracts correlate directly to greatly reduced churn while also keeping your acquisition costs in check.

 The optimal contract length for SaaS startups varies, according to Tomasz Tunguz, but annual (or longer) contracts bring stability and predictability.
 They also give customer success teams more opportunity to create meaningful relationships with new customers and help them achieve their goals.